 Is Breakfast Cereal Healthy?

 At first glance, cereal might seem like a healthy breakfast choice.
-Many popular brands of breakfast cereal are touted as high in fibre and beneficial for lowering cholesterol, however, unfortunately, many of these claims are misleading and it is important to understand not all breakfast cereals are created equals.
+Many popular brands of breakfast cereal are touted as high in fiber and beneficial for lowering cholesterol, however, unfortunately, many of these claims are misleading and it is important to understand not all breakfast cereals are created equals.
 So, let’s discuss breakfast cereal, and answer the question – is cereal healthy?

 What is Breakfast Cereal?

-Breakfast cereal, or simply cereal, is a grain-based food made from various grains (including wheat, corn and rice) that have been processed and are pre-cooked or ready-to-eat.
-In addition to grains, breakfast cereals may also contain nuts, seeds and/or dried fruits, are often sweetened with sugar, syrup, or fruit, and most are fortified with vitamins and minerals.
+Breakfast cereal, or simply cereal, is a grain-based food made from various grains (including wheat, corn, and rice) that have been processed and are pre-cooked or ready to eat.
+In addition to grains, breakfast cereals may also contain nuts, seeds, and/or dried fruits, are often sweetened with sugar, syrup, or fruit, and most are fortified with vitamins and minerals.

 How is Breakfast Cereal Made?

 Ready-to-eat breakfast cereals are typically made through the processes of flaking, puffing, or extrusion.
 (1) Generally speaking, the grains are processed into flour and cooked with, water, flavors, and syrups.
 Once cooked, the grains are then processed via extrusion, a high-temperature process that uses a machine to shape the cereal, and then dried.
 (1) The exact process may vary from one cereal to another since cereals can be flaked, puffed, shredded, or granular, however, once complete all cereal is then treated with vitamins and minerals that were lost during the cooking process, and often coated with a sweet flavoring.